Baqend/guide/src/gettingstarted/index.md

 </li>
 <li>
 ###Install Baqend
-To install Baqend to the application (alreay included in the zip you downloaded), just add the CDN-hosted Baqend SDK at the end of the `<body>` section of the index.html using your favourite IDE (e.g. [WebStorm](https://www.jetbrains.com/webstorm/)) or text editor (e.g. [Sublime](https://www.sublimetext.com/3)):
+To install Baqend to the application (already included in the zip you downloaded), just add the CDN-hosted Baqend SDK at the end of the `<body>` section of the index.html using your favourite IDE (e.g. [WebStorm](https://www.jetbrains.com/webstorm/)) or text editor (e.g. [Sublime](https://www.sublimetext.com/3)):
 ```html